kjl-89/choose-your-adventure/Outbreak/scene6B.md

-# Find help
+# Find Help

-The thought of losing your wife overwhelms you-😢 but another feeling takes over.
+The thought of losing your wife overwhelms you. 😢
+But another feeling takes over.

 **Protecting your daughter at all costs**

-You grab your daughter’s hands and head out to the night.
+You grab your daughter’s hands and head out into the night.

 The street is in shambles – smoke, gunfire, and screams.